What’s the best morning routine?

 Keep in mind that it takes commitment to develop a habit, so don’t be too hard on yourself.
 Even if you incorporate your new morning habit four or five days out of seven, that’s still progress from zero.

 Take notice of the way you feel once your habit becomes a part of your morning routine.
 Don’t forget to give yourself a pat on the back for your accomplishment!
-You deserve it and it will help your brain rewire itself to keep taking action which will help you get things on autopilot.
+You deserve it and praise will help your brain rewire itself to keep taking action.

 Your best morning routine comes from you.